 Based on the short story “Mimsy Were the Borogoves” by Henry Kuttner and C.L.
 Moore (under the pseudonym “Lewis Padgett”), The Last Mimzy follows siblings Noah and Emma Wilder (Chris O’Neil and Rhiannon Leigh Wryn) as they’re called upon by scientists from the distant future to help prevent the deterioration of human virtues and of the planet’s ecosystem.

-While spending their Easter break at their parents’ beach house, Noah and Emma stumble across a mysterious box.
-Inside, they find a stuffed rabbit (that’s Mimzy) and a couple of luminous rocks that will help them develop unique talents: Noah acquires the power of telekinesis, while his sister, by spinning the rocks, creates magical force fields.
+While spending their Easter break at their parents’ beach house, Noah and Emma stumble upon a mysterious box.
+Inside, they find a stuffed rabbit (that’s Mimzy) and a couple of luminous rocks that will help them develop unique talents: Noah acquires the power of telekinesis, while his sister creates magical force fields by spinning the rocks.

 Neither the kids nor their astounded parents (Timothy Hutton and Joely Richardson) have a clue about what’s going on, but Emma claims that her stuffed animal speaks to her about a forthcoming worldwide catastrophe that must be prevented at any cost.

-The Last Mimzy (2007).
-Dir.: Robert Shaye.
-Scr.: Toby Emmerich and Bruce Joel Rubin; screen story by James V. Hart and Carol Skilken, from the short story “Mimsy Were the Borogoves” by C. L. Moore and Henry Kuttner (both under the pseudonym Lewis Padgett).
-Cast: Chris O'Neil, Rhiannon Leigh Wryn, Joely Richardson, Timothy Hutton
+From the short story “Mimsy Were the Borogoves” by C. L. Moore & Henry Kuttner (both under the pseudonym Lewis Padgett).